sevendeadly/summer_Dream/docs/SECURITY.md

 **Stay secure! 🔐**

-*This guide is part of the Summer & Dream wedding website project*
+*This guide is part of the Audrey & Josue-Daniel 2026 wedding website project*